 This page is intended to help prospective students understand the requirements of graduate degrees.
 Current students should consult the departmental and university regulations.
 Some students may be required to complete additional or different requirements.

 A Master's degree is the most common postgraduate degree.
-Students typically enter this program after completing an Honours degree in chemistry, although we also consider students with other backgrounds.
+Students typically enter this program after completing an Honours degree in chemistry.
 An M.Sc. provides students with a more advanced knowledge of chemistry and experience pursuing a research project in a laboratory.

 A Master's degree, or M.Sc., is a means to enhance your knowledge of chemistry and achieve a higher qualification after an undergraduate degree in chemistry.
 Many careers in chemical research or post-secondary teaching now require an M.Sc. degree.
 Some students will complete an M.Sc. before continuing on to a Ph.D. program, or transitioning to a professional program, such as law or medicine.
 Students will have the opportunity to work as laboratory teaching assistants and gain teaching experience.
 An M.Sc. is typically the minimal qualification for teaching at the college or university level and is common for new teachers at the high school level.